lmux/RadioMap/README.md

 # RadioMap

-A web app for displaying the radio coverage of an specified antenna on a map.
+A web app for displaying the radio coverage of a specified antenna on a map.

 Using [Signal-Server](https://github.com/lmux/Signal-Server) to calculate the coverage.